billthefish/LDrawDesignPad/docs/readme.txt

 Kevin Clague (inspiration)
 Stephan Schonberg (former project contributor)

-We especially thank you, the user, for downloading our program
+I especially thank you, the user, for downloading this program

-   -The LDDP Development Team:
-      Orion Pobursky
+   -Orion Pobursky
-      Carsten Schmitz

 7. Version History
 ------------------

 + = New feature  * = Bugfix   - = Removed feature

+v2.1.0
++ Another major update with too many changes to list.
+I am attempting to get the code ready for a cross platform compile with Lazarus and Freepascal.
+- Removed L3Lab and BMP2DAT support.
+BMP2DAT will reappear as an official plugin
+  at a later date.

 v2.0.4
 * Fixed several bugs with the color replace dialog

 v2.0.3
-+ Updated error check to use the new standard for collinear liness
++ Updated error check to use the new standard for collinear lines
 * Fixed LDConfig parsing bug

 v2.0.2